Pruning and landscape care at a Rogue Valley landscape aka the BIRD ESTATE

 Pruning at Rogue River house

-Same area after some moderate trimming.
+Same area after moderate trimming.
 Wisteria is high maintenance, but few plants provide this kind of overhead cover on a large trellis or arbor.

 Pruning at Rogue River house